SUPPORT FILMTRACKS! WE EARN A

 NOTES AND QUOTES

-The inserts of both albums include notes about the score and/or film, and the 1995 Legacy/Columbia product promoted itself with a note hyping the score on its rear.
+The inserts of all the albums include notes about the score and/or film, and the 1995 Legacy/Columbia product promoted itself with a note hyping the score on its rear.
+The book contained within the 2025 Sony Classical box is extensive in its detailed notation about the film and score.

 Copyright © 2024-2025, Filmtracks Publications.
 All rights reserved.